 Course grades are reported at the end of each of the quarters on a grade card report.
 Semester grades are simultaneously reported at the end of the second and fourth quarters.
-Only semester grades are shown on transcripts and computed into cumulative Grade Point Averages.
+Only semester grades are shown on transcripts and computed into a student’s cumulative Grade Point Average.

 PowerSchool for Parents